Google Adwords Vs. Bing Ads

 Let’s be real, we’ve all “googled” something before.
 I mean, after all, Google is the #1 search engine.
 I think with Google conquering the world, people have a tendency to forget about Bing.
 I know, we all give Bing a really hard time (the memes are endless!), but what if I told you that their online advertising platform gives Google AdWords a run for their money?
 Still don’t believe me?
-Let’s get down to the nitty gritty details.
+Let’s get down to the nitty-gritty details.

 First, I want to compare each search results page.
 I searched for ‘new homes in Orange County’ and got the following results:

-- I think it’s cool that both platforms display different kind of ads.
+- I think it’s cool that both platforms display different kinds of ads.
 I can only see one matching ad on both, which is definitely an advantage because if your ad is not displayed on Google’s search engine, there is a very good chance it will appear on Bing’s.

 - Related searches: Bing shows these on the top and bottom of the page, while Google displays them only at the bottom.